Backyard Burn Permits

-If you qualify under an exclusion or exception listed above and have a Backyard Burn Permit, you can burn yard debris, only, on Oregon Department of Environmental Quality (DEQ) authorized burn days.
+Burning yard debris, only, is allowed on DEQ authorized burn days.
 Hours are from 7:30 a.m. to two hours prior to sunset.
 Generally, burn season runs from March 1 through June 15 and then again from Oct.
 1 or Oct.
 15 through Dec.
 15 each year.

 For daily updates, contact your local fire district's burn information telephone number:

 Marion County Fire District #1: (503) 588-6524

 Aurora, Hubbard, Monitor, St. Paul, Woodburn: (503) 982-0011

 Aumsville, Stayton, Sublimity, and Santiam Canyon area: (877) 982-0011